Rock Climbing Gear

 Who's doing it?

 Rock climbing has become increasingly popular in the last few years due to an increase in indoor climbing gyms.
 This sport can be enjoyed by everyone, from die hard climbers who solo climb without any safety gear to families who just want to enjoy a fun activity together.

 Whether indoors or out, rock climbing is the perfect way to hone your physical and mental fitness while enjoying the company of a great community.

 Each climbing discipline requires unique gear, but we have some great suggestions on essential items to get you started.

-- Climbing Rope – This is an essential piece of gear for everything except bouldering.
-Make sure to get the appropriate size and length rock climbing rope for your discipline.
+Climbing Rope – This is an essential piece of gear for everything except bouldering.
+Make sure to get the appropriate size and length of rock climbing rope for your discipline.

 Top Rock Climbing Gear Brands